pcafrica/advanced_programming_2025-2026/lectures/03/03-c++_classes.md

 # Default constructor and default initialization

 - If you don't provide any constructors for a class, C++ will automatically generate a default constructor.
 However, if you provide any custom constructors, the default constructor won't be generated unless you explicitly define it.
-- Default initialization of primitive types (e.g., `int`, `double`) sets them to zero, while non-primitive types (e.g., objects, strings) may have default constructors that initialize them to appropriate default values.
+- Default initialization of primitive types (e.g., `int`, `double`) sets them to zero, while non-primitive types (e.g., strings, vectors, ...) may have default constructors that initialize them to appropriate default values.

 ---